ejb/elliotbentley.com/_posts/2014-01-29-otranscribe-twelve-weeks.md

 title:  "oTranscribe, twelve weeks in"
 ---

 It's been around three months since [I launched oTranscribe](http://ejb.github.io/2013/10/03/otranscribe.html), my first major side project.
-I developed an ’MVP’ over the course of around a month and then spent a weekend on branding, officially launched the app on November 2, 2013.
+I developed an ’MVP’ over the course of around a month and then spent a weekend on branding, officially launching the app on November 2, 2013.

 Progress has been slow but steady.
 Bolstered by positive feedback on the [journalism subreddit](http://www.reddit.com/r/Journalism/comments/1qb5dx/im_developing_a_web_app_to_make_transcribing/), I signed up to do a talk at [Hacks/Hackers London](http://www.meetup.com/HacksHackersLondon/).
 I was incredibly nervous, and was almost thrown off halfway when I heard giggling - but this turned out to be in response to someone in the audience gasping: "this is amazing!"